gianbarreto3/maze-game/tasks.md

 ### Tasks to do

-- Create level 5 with door and key
 - Add colored keys and colored doors
 - Add hammer to break chest.
   - Once chest is broken a key will appear for player to grab